-Figure 9-1: Installing GroupWise Monitor - 3.
-Proceed to the GroupWise Monitor: Components Screen.
+Figure 12-1: Installing GroupWise Monitor

+- 3. Proceed to the GroupWise Monitor: Components Screen.
 Uncheck "GroupWise Monitor Application", click Next.
 Note however: If you do intend to have both the Monitor Agent and the Monitor Application on this same server, you must do them at the same time.
 Otherwise the installation attempts to uninstall the option you deselect.
 If you are installing both, refer to the steps in "Installing the Monitor Application Software" if you need assistance with the installation prompts. - 4.
 Select the local path where you wish to install the GroupWise Agent.
 Note that the default has changed from c:\gwmon to C:\Program Files\Novell\GroupWise Server\ Monitor.
 This is one time when you can easily change this location without having trouble with the setup.
 If you choose to move your Monitor to this new location, just copy the monitor.xml from your former installation into the new directory if necessary.

-Server Information The Monitor Agent runs on a V Vindows server.
-Web Browser Web Server Monitor Application Monitor Agent Monitor Agent Monitor Agent POA Specify the path to ins and port the agent sho Installation Path: C:\Program Files\Nove Monitor Agent Network Address: TCP Port: stall the files and the net ould listen on.
-Browse installShield < Back Next > Cancel
+GroupWise Monitor Server Information The Monitor Agent runs on a V Vindows server.
+Web Browser Web Server Monitor Application Monitor Agent Monitor Agent Monitor Agent POA Specify the path to ins and port the agent sho Installation Path: C:\Program Files\Nove Monitor Agent Network Address: TCP P ort: ork address Browse InstallShield Installation Guide < Back Next > Cancel

-Figure 9-2: Monitor Server Information
+Figure 12-2: Monitor Server Information